 If you didn’t read the MSRC blog on Monday, then when Microsoft dropped their patches this month, you were introduced to a very unexpected advisory layout.
 If you were paying attention, you didn’t get the five months' notice they gave us before the 2017 change – you got 24 hours.
 If you don’t read their blog daily, you got no notice.

-Microsoft’s blog on this new format claims to have no loss of information, but I feel that couldn’t be further from the truth.
+on this new format claims to have no loss of information, but I feel that couldn’t be further from the truth.
 As soon as you look at Microsoft’s blog post, you can tell there’s going to be a loss of information, but a quick review of their infographic says otherwise.
 They argue that the typical three- or four-sentence description they previously provided maps to a few fields in the CVSS Score and the vulnerability name.

-In the first example, they visually demonstrate that with this:
+, they visually demonstrate that with this:

 An information disclosure vulnerability exists when the Windows kernel improperly handles objects in memory.
 An attacker who successfully exploited this vulnerability could obtain information to further compromise the user’s system.